Intent of Our Curriculum

 - Discussions with teachers about their lessons.

-On entry in Year 7, students are assigned a house, which provides structured opportunities for development of individual interests and talents such as sports or performing arts.
+On entry in Year 7, students are assigned to a house, which provides structured opportunities for development of individual interests and talents such as sports or performing arts.
 There are house competitions and charity events.
-To find out more about our house system please follow this link: House system
+To find out more about our house system please follow this link:

 Throughout KS4 and KS5, departments run enrichment opportunities outside school hours.
 Departments also run revision sessions to support academic progress, especially for our main exam years.
 These sessions are planned and delivered by subject specialists to raise attainment, whilst at the same time, providing students and staff an opportunity for guided intervention.

 Across the curriculum, students are given opportunities to reflect on learning and labour market links to units of study.
 The PSHE curriculum includes schemes of work designed to improve employability skills for students from KS3 to KS5 including work on aspirations, interview techniques and application writing.
 Our Careers Advisor meets one to one with students completing post-16 applications, and offers guidance on apprenticeships and degree courses for post-18.
 Year 9 students are given opportunities to attend small group interviews where the Careers Advisor provides support and guidance during the options process and transition to KS4.

 To structure the personal development of all Rutlish students, the leadership award scheme identifies opportunities for students to engage with the wider school community.
-Students are encouraged to participate in activities that include; leading assemblies, being form reps, school council, anti-bullying ambassadors, department ambassadors, and participating in the application and screening process for positions on the Head Boy team.
+Students are encouraged to participate in activities that include; leading assemblies, being form reps, school council, anti-bullying ambassadors, department ambassadors, and participating in the application and screening process for positions on the Junior Leadership Team.

 Each year we review our curriculum as part of a continuous cycle of improvement to maximise its impact.
 This is done by evaluating, for example: